Spain is usually best known for its red wines over its whites, but you can find a few very good white wines that come from Spain.

 The Other Rioja: White Rioja

-Spain's most famous wine region, La Rioja, is best known for its production of red wines, but it also makes some good white wine, too.
+Spain's most famous wine region, La Rioja, is best known for its production of red wines, but it also makes some good white wine.

-You can sample white Rioja where they actually make it and take a Rioja wine tour.
+You can sample white Rioja where vineyards actually make it and take a Rioja wine tour.

 Other Popular White Wines

-Though you didn't know Spain made good white wine, chances are you have already had some and you may even have some at home already, because sherry is from Spain, as is cava.
+Though you didn't know Spain made good white wine, chances are you have already had some and you may even have some at home already, because sherry and cava are from Spain.

 Sherry is a fortified wine made in the city of Jerez in Andalusia.